Employment contracts in the private sector

 In the private sector, the contract can take 3 different forms.
-In principle, it is open-ended but, in some cases limited by law, it can be fixed-term (a term is provided).
-The law also provides for the possibility of concluding mission contracts in the context of the interim.
+In principle, it is for an indefinite period but, in certain cases limited by law, it may be for a definite period (a term is provided for).
+The law also provides for the possibility of concluding temporary assignment contracts.
 Each form of contract is governed by specific rules.

-- Can an employer hire on a fixed-term contract (LTD)?
+- Can an employer hire on a fixed-term contract?

-- Moving: does an employee have to follow his company?
+- Moving: Should an employee follow their company?

-- Do we have to meet a waiting time between 2 CDDs?
+- Do we have to meet a waiting period between 2 CSDs?

-- How long is the trial period of a (acting) mission contract?
+- How long is the probationary period of a (temporary) assignment contract?

-- Usual or acting CSD: in which sectors can it be used?
+- Temporary or temporary contracts: in which sectors of activity can they be used?

-- Suspension of employment contract: does the employee have any obligations?
+- Suspension of employment contract: does the employee have obligations?